MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-foundry-sdk.md

 This exercise takes approximately **45** minutes.

+## Prerequisites

+To complete this exercise, you need:

+- An [Azure subscription](https://azure.microsoft.com/free/) with permissions to create AI resources.
+- [Visual Studio Code](https://code.visualstudio.com/) installed on your local machine.
+- [Python 3.13](https://www.python.org/downloads/) or later installed on your local machine.
+- [Git](https://git-scm.com/downloads) installed on your local machine.
+- [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed on your local machine.

 ## Create a Microsoft Foundry project

 Let's start by creating a project and deploying a model.